 There is no specific legal test for personal decision-making capacity that covers all of the above situations.

-However, if you are assessing a person's capacity as part of the process of determining whether an application needs to be made to the Guardianship Tribunal, or in relation to an existing application, keep in mind that the Tribunal applies a particular legal test to decide whether a person is someone for whom a guardian could be appointed.
-The Tribunal will look at whether the person has a disability, and whether that disability makes them unable to fully or partially:
+However, if you are assessing a person's capacity as part of the process of determining whether an application needs to be made to the Guardianship Division of the NSW Civil and Administrative Tribunal (NCAT), or in relation to an existing application, keep in mind that NCAT applies a particular legal test to decide whether a person is someone for whom a guardian could be appointed.
+NCAT will look at whether the person has a disability, and whether that disability makes them unable to fully or partially:

 manage their person